lidofinance/lido-improvement-proposals/LIPS/lip-x.md

     ///         Takes effect immediately.
     function revokeDelegatee() external;

-    /// @notice Terminate the contract, permanently disabling execute() and
+    /// @notice Terminate the contract, permanently disabling execute().
-    ///         isValidSignature().
-Only callable by admin.
+    ///         Only callable by admin.
+    ///         Also clears the active delegatee (as revokeDelegatee), so
+    ///         getDelegatee() returns address(0) after termination.
-    ///         Intended for emergency use when the admin suspects compromise
+    ///         Intended for emergency use when the admin is suspected compromised.
-    ///         of the delegatee or of the contract itself.
     ///         Termination is irreversible; a new DelegationContract must be
     ///         deployed and governance must reassign the protocol seat. function terminate() external;